Board of Directors

 Denise holds a bachelor's degree in child development from the University of La Verne.

 Kelly O’Connell, deputy chief, Child Care Services

 She has held a variety of leadership roles in the field including: current president of EveryChild California Southern Section; president of the Child Care Alliance of Los Angeles; appointee, First Supervisorial District of the Child Care Planning Committee, and vice president of the Resource and Referral Network.

-Her dedication and passion are just as vibrant today: She is committed to being an advocate for the Surround Care program and the services the agency provides to the community.
-She values the integral interpersonal relationships with parents, school district personnel and especially all of the staff that make Surround Care a valuable division within the agency.
+She is committed to being an advocate for the Surround Care program and the services the agency provides to the community.
+She values the integral interpersonal relationships with parents, school district personnel, and especially all of the staff that make Surround Care a valuable division within the agency.
 “I am proud of all that we have accomplished together with a common goal to be the best we can be through the delivery of an educational supporting and nurturing program for years to come," Rosemary shares.